 Ladder and Rose

 Popular in the Middle East, this particularly valued pattern is also referred to as kirk narduban, kirknir daban, stepped, Muhammed’s Ladder or the Ladder of the Prophet.
 The ‘ladder’ can have double or even triple rungs, arranged perpendicular the blade’s edge.
 Other variations include a ‘rose’ between the ladder’s rungs and a diagonal zig-zag linking the rungs.
 This rose can also be found on wootz blades without a ladder to enclose it.

-Sometimes called black wootz, this category shows high contrast patterns of two main types: kara Khorasan and kara taban, with kara being the Turkish word for black.
-These are very similar to each other, originating from the same source, and seeing them side-by-side makes identification much easier for the layman as the lazier swirls of kara taban can be discerned more readily against the tighter structure of kara Khorasan (which is said to be more desirable to collectors).
+Depending upon whom you talk to, this category of wootz is often split into two main types: kara Khorasan and kara taban, with kara being the Turkish word for black.
+These are very similar to each other, probably originating from the same source, and seeing them side-by-side makes identification much easier for the layman as the lazier swirls of kara taban can be discerned more readily against the tighter structure of kara Khorasan (which is said to be more desirable to collectors).